-I was a Principal Engineer (and at times Director) at Shopify and worked ~8 years on every aspect of scaling the infrastructure from 100s of RPS to ~1M, from 10s of engineers to 1000s.
-For 3 of those years I led a lab working on high-risk, high-reward infrastructure investments.
-I’ve seen every stage of scale: from startup to powering a significant part of the world’s commerce.
-More
+I worked for 8 years as a Principal Engineer of Infrastructure at Shopify, chasing bottlenecks in every layer of the stack from 100s of RPS to ~1M.
+I’ve seen every stage of scale: from startup, to powering a significant chunk of the world’s commerce.

-I help companies scale and evolve their web infrastructure.
+Today, I consult with companies to scale and evolve their web infrastructure.

 Make your infrastructure decisions with someone who’s done it before.

-struggling with, and we’ll set up an informal intro call!
+me which problems you’re dealing with, and we’ll set up an intro call.

 - Prototype for Replicate: faster cold boots for large ML models

 - Audit for Typefully: focus on Timescale scalability, best-practises, and observability.

 - Review for Whimsical